stijn-dejongh/ars-rethorica/manuscript/book2chapter3.md

 degree, for they do not seem to have acted from a desire to slight.
 For no one slights another when angry, since slight is free from pain, but anger is accompanied by it.
 And men are not angry with those who usually show respect for them. [^^2_3]

-It is also evident that those are mild whose condition is contrary to that which excites anger, as when laughing, in sport, at a feast, in prosperity, inIt is also evident that those are mild whose condition is contrary to that which excites anger, as when laughing, in sport, at a feast, in prosperity, in success, in abundance, [^^2_4] and, in general, in freedom from pain, in pleasure which does not imply insult, or in virtuous hope.
+It is also evident that those are mild whose condition is contrary to that which excites anger, as when laughing, in sport, at a feast, in prosperity, in success, in abundance, [^^2_4] and, in general, in freedom from pain, in pleasure which does not imply insult, or in virtuous hope.
 Further, those whose anger is of long standing and not in its full flush, for time appeases anger.
 Again, vengeance previously taken upon one person appeases anger against another, even though it be greater.
 Wherefore
 Philocrates, [^^2_5] when someone asked him why he did not justify himself when the people were angry with him, made the judicious reply, “Not yet.”
 “When then?”
-“When I see someone accused of the same offence”; for men grow mild when they have exhausted their anger upon another, as happened in the case of Ergophilus. [^^2_6] For although the Athenians were more indignant with him than with Callisthenes, they acquitted him, because they had condemned CalIicrates to death on the previous day.
+“When I see someone accused of the same offence”; for men grow mild when they have exhausted their anger upon another, as happened in the case of Ergophilus. [^^2_6] For although the Athenians were more indignant with him than with Callisthenes, they acquitted him, because they had condemned Callicrates to death on the previous day.
 Men also grow mild towards those whom they pity [^^2_7] ; and if an offender has suffered greater evil than those who are angry would have inflicted, for they have an idea that they have as it were obtained reparation.
 And if they think that they themselves are wrong and deserve what they suffer, for anger is not aroused against what is just; they no longer think that they are being treated otherwise than they should be, which, as we have said, is the essence of anger.
 Wherefore we should inflict a preliminary verbal